 2. Being Close-minded

-Remember to be tolerant is by being open-minded.
+Remember to be tolerant by being open-minded.

-I appreciate my hubby in this matter because he respects my relationship with my family, friends, co-workers and other people whom I met.
-Thus, as his wife, it is also my responsibility to respect his grounds because he also has family, friends, co-workers and he meets new people.
+I appreciate my hubby in this matter because he respects my relationship with my family, friends, co-workers, and other people whom I met.
+Thus, as his wife, it is also my responsibility to respect his grounds because he also has family, friends, and co-workers and he meets new people.
 This is when trust comes in.
-Trusting with one another is a great deal to end being selfish in a relationship.
+Trusting one another is a great deal to end being selfish in a relationship.

 Keeping lies or secrets will heavily injure your relationship.
 Dishonesty will break the trust.
 And once trust is broken it will take time and years to recover it.
 You cannot even recover it in full terms.
 It leaves scars.
-We have seen a lot of marriages ended because of one being dishonest to another.
-It can be about finances, family affairs, wrong personal habit, it can be anything.
+We have seen a lot of marriages end because of one being dishonest to another.
+It can be about finances, family affairs, wrong personal habits, it can be anything.

 Honesty is the best policy!
 Having a healthy conversation with your partner will help you protect and get a long-lasting relationship.
-Also, as a partner, have the courage to be ready whatever revelations you might receive from your spouse.
-Just stay relax and calm.
+Also, as a partner, have the courage to be ready for whatever revelations you might receive from your spouse.
+Just stay relaxed and calm.
 Whatsoever problem you may face; you will be able to address it together.

 Always stick to your moral codes, and always aim to strengthen your relationship with your spouse or partner – sexually or non-sexually.

 There are several more to consider.
-Such as money, family affairs, children, time and so on.
+Such as money, family affairs, children, time, and so on.
 But at the end of the day, it’s still up to both of you.
 How much willingness and effort you will put together to fix any problem.
 How much willingness and effort you will put together in protecting your relationship from awful habits.